-Visit schools and inform teachers about the signs and effects of hearing loss!
+Organize trips to schools to inform teachers about the signs and effects of hearing loss!

 Idea At A Glance

-Hearing loss can prevent children from participating in the classroom and inhibit the learning process.
+Hearing loss can prevent children from participating in the classroom and inhibit learning.
 On top of that, many young people listen to loud music on their portable devices, putting them at risk for developing hearing loss later in life.

 Educating teachers about hearing loss can help them assist hearing impaired students in the classroom and encourage all students to protect their hearing.